ADEME is active in the implementation of public policy in the areas of the environment, energy and sustainable development.

 © J. LE GOFF/ADEME

-ADEME provides expertise and advisory services to businesses, local authorities and communities, government bodies and the public at large, to enable them to establish and consolidate their environmental action.
-As part of this work, the agency helps finance projects, from research to implementation, in its areas of action.
+About ADEMEThe French environment and energy management agency (ADEME) is active in the implementation of public policy in the areas of the environment, energy and sustainable development.
+The Agency provides expertise and advisory services to businesses, local authorities and communities, government bodies and the public at large, to enable them to establish and consolidate their environmental action.
+As part of this work ADEME helps finance projects, from research to implementation, in the areas of waste management, soil conservation, energy efficiency and renewable energy, raw materials savings, air quality, noise abatement, circular energy transition and food wastage abatement.

 - developing knowledge: ADEME organises and contributes to the financing of research and innovation and to establishing and coordinating observation of systems to the better understand how industries are changing;